wp-plugins/slickr-flickr/readme.txt

 * Readme updates

 = 1.8 =
-* More options for the LightBox: ThickBox, ShadowBox, FancyBox, LightBox Plus and Shutter Reloaded
+* Added more options for the LightBox: ThickBox, ShadowBox, FancyBox, LightBox Plus and Shutter Reloaded
 * Option for large thumbnails in the gallery
 * Optional border for the slideshow
 * Automatic slideshow option for the galleria